sara-sabr/ITStrategy/Strategies/IITB_KPIs.md

 ## 3. **Reduction in toil of IITB and ESDC Services**

 Toil is the kind of work tied to running a production service that tends to be manual, repetitive, automatable, tactical devoid of enduring value, and that scales linearly as a service grows.
-Processing time of ESDC services may decrease by increasing manual labour but that would defeat the purpose of digital and jeopordize the service's sustainability.
+Processing time of ESDC services may decrease by increasing manual labour but that would defeat the purpose of digital and jeopardize the service's sustainability.

 The indicator will be measured two ways: